PaoloMonti42/salt/docs/0x01_getting_started.md

     * [Quality of life improvements](#quality-of-life-improvements)
 * [Connecting to gdb](#connecting-to-gdb)

-The main goal of this stage is to create a local machine that emulates the target system you want to exploit, reverse, or work on.

 My choice was to employ a Virtual Machine under the QEMU virtualizer.

 At this point, there are three options: